-In cases where a faint second line appears on pregnancy test kit or no lines appear at all, then a repeat test may be required just to be sure.
+In cases where a faint second line appears on pregnancy test kit, or no lines appear at all, then a repeat test may be required to be sure.

 When a second line appears distinctly on the kit, then it is 99 percent confirmed that you are pregnant.
-99 percent accuracy means, if the test were repeated 100 times (with a kit from the same brand/company), it will give correct result 99 times. so there is a 1 in 100 chance that the test give an incorrect result.
+99 percent accuracy means, if the test were repeated 100 times (with a kit from the same brand/company), it will give a correct result 99 times.
+There is a 1 in 100 chance that the test gives an incorrect result.

 Yes, taking medication does affect the result of the pregnancy confirmation test.
 As discussed before, in order to be absolutely sure, a home pregnancy test or a urine test must be followed by a blood test at a medical centre.

-All pregnancies are different and so are the circumstances.
+All pregnancies are different, and so are the circumstances.
 This article will help you to determine the status and circumstance of your pregnancy.
-Here’s wishing you a happy pregnancy.